astudios-org/astudios/ARCHITECTURE.md

 ## Overview

-This document describes the architecture and design decisions of the astudios (Android Studio Manager) codebase.
+This document describes the architecture and design decisions of the astudios codebase.

 ## Architecture Goals